Medically reviewed by Drugs.com. Last updated on May 5, 2020.

 Systemic bioavailability of topical corticosteroids is variable (integrity of skin, use of occlusion, etc.) and may be further influenced by trimester of pregnancy (Chi 2017).
 In general, the use of topical corticosteroids is not associated with a significant risk of adverse pregnancy outcomes.
 However, there may be an increased risk of low birth weight infants following maternal use of potent or very potent topical products, especially in high doses.
 Use of mild to moderate potency topical corticosteroids is preferred in pregnant females and the use of large amounts or use for prolonged periods of time should be avoided (Chi 2016; Chi 2017; Murase 2014).
 Also avoid areas of high percutaneous absorption (Chi 2017).
 The risk of stretch marks may be increased with use of topical corticosteroids (Murase 2014).

-• Patient may experience itching, burning, or stinging.
-Have patient report immediately to prescriber signs of high blood sugar (confusion, feeling sleepy, more thirst, hunger, passing urine more often, flushing, fast breathing, or breath that smells like fruit), signs of skin changes (pimples, stretch marks, slow healing, or hair growth), or severe skin irritation (HCAHPS).
+• High blood sugar like confusion, feeling sleepy, more thirst, hunger, passing urine more often, flushing, fast breathing, or breath that smells like fruit

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.